Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Sentiment Analysis: Evaluation and Model Selection

 We consider two different approaches to evaluate our models.
 Firstly, a train/validation/test split method is applied.
 The testing data are the subset of tweets from \textit{Annotated Set} that are cross-annotated by all annotators (approximately 100 tweets for each language), the rest of the entries (approximately 900 tweets per language) are used for training and validation with a 85/15 train/validation ratio.
 The cross-annotated subsets are used for testing as it is assumed to be more precise than the larger subset annotated by a single person.

-Secondly, due to the relatively small size of the \textit{Annotated Set} a 5-fold cross-validation method is also applied where the whole dataset is used.
+Secondly, due to the relatively small size of the \textit{Annotated Set}, a 5-fold cross-validation method is also applied where the whole dataset is used.
 In cases where a multilingual model is trained, the combined \textit{Annotated Set} is used along with a stratification method that ensures that all languages are equally represented in each fold.
+The stratification process was based on existing functionality provided by scikit-learn\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html}} and aims to preserve the percentage of tweets of each country and not necessary of each sentiment in every fold.
 This cross-validation experiment is set to complement the evaluation done in the single train/test split, which may be limiting \cite{gorman-bedrick-2019-need}.